by: Meg Collins, former CPST

 If you’re not familiar with Britax, they are one of our favorite car seat brands.
-Their bread and butter infant seat is the B-Safe 35.
-While this seat works well for preemies, it’s not compatible with many of our favorite twin strollers, so I would personally look elsewhere unless you plan on using it with a BOB Duallie or another Britax or BOB stroller (only the Britax B-Ready takes 2 infant seats).
+Their bread and butter infant seat used to be the B-Safe 35, which has now been upgraded to the Britax B-Safe Gen 2 infant car seat.
+While this seat works well for preemies — it holds babies 4-35 lbs, has a plethora of safety features and is and made of super soft and washable material, it’s not compatible with many of our favorite twin strollers, so I would personally look elsewhere unless you plan on using it with a Britax stroller, or a BOB Duallie (adapters sold separately for use with BOB).
 Generally speaking, other stroller manufacturers do not make adapters for Britax seats for some reason.

-For $299, they are competing with the Nunas and Cybexes of the world (in the luxury space).
-The Endeavours is basically the B-Safe 35 Elite, plus an anti-rebound bar and a European belt path.
+For $239, Endeavours competes with the Nunas and Cybexes of the world (in the luxury space).
+The Endeavours is basically the B-Safe Gen2, plus an anti-rebound bar and a European belt path.
 I’ll note it’s way heavier than its European counterparts, at over 11 lbs.
 And again, you still have the stroller compatibility issue.
 However, it can accommodate babies as small as 4 lbs (and it does so quite well).

 UPPAbaby Mesa ~ $299, 9.9 lbs